 This course is designed to develop an understanding of topics which are fundamental to the study of Calculus.
 Emphasis is placed on the analysis of trigonometric functions in multiple representations, right and oblique triangles, vectors, polar coordinates, conic sections, and parametric equations.
-Upon completion, students should be able to select and use appropriate models and techniques for finding solutions to trigonometry-related problems with and without technology.
+Upon completion, students should be able to select and use appropriate models and techniques for finding solutions to trigonometryrelated problems with and without technology.

-Prerequisites: MAT 171 must pass with a grade of C or higher; DRE 098 or by placement testing.
+Prerequisites: MAT 171 must pass with a grade of C or higher.
 Corequisites: None.